ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 ### Check for unexpected errors

 One case that is often forgotten is to check for unexpected errors.
-Take the following scenario for example.
+Take the following scenario.

 ```gherkin
 Scenario: Should fail: retrieve unknown person but don't check error